mohamedsaad308/udaconnect/README.md

 6. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the connections API.
 7. `kubectl apply -f deployment/persons-api.yaml` - Set up the service and deployment for the Persons API.
 8. `kubectl apply -f deployment/locations-api.yaml` - Set up the service and deployment for the Locations entry service.
+9. `kubectl apply -f deployment/grpc-location-producer.yaml` - Set up the service and deployment for gRPC location entry service.
-9. `kubectl apply -f deployment/consumer.yaml` - Set up the service and deployment for the location ingest microservice.
+10. `kubectl apply -f deployment/consumer.yaml` - Set up the service and deployment for the location ingest microservice.
-10. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app.
+11. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app.
-11. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)
+12. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)

 Manually applying each of the individual `yaml` files is cumbersome but going through each step provides some context on the content of the starter project.
 In practice, we would have reduced the number of steps by running the command against a directory to apply of the contents: `kubectl apply -f deployment/`.